DhiaHan/instagram-username-checker/README.md

 # instagram-username-checker
 Instagram username availability checker python script.
 No selenium, No webdrivers, Only REQUESTS.

-# ∙How to set up evrything
+# ∙How to set up everything
 ## 1. Clone the repository.
-## 2. In the same directory which repository saved in, type:
+## 2. In the same directory which repository is saved in, in (cmd/terminal) type:
 ```
 pip3 install -r requirements.txt
 ```